ircam-ismm/webaudio-tutorials/scheduling/step-sequencer.md

 console.log(score);
 ```

-When reloading the page you should now see the score logged into the console:
+When reloading the page, you should now see the score logged into the console:

 ![empty-score](../assets/step-sequencer/empty-score.png)

 ## Building the track player

-To develop our audio player, let's start with importing the scheduler and to temporarily replacing our score with a static one.
+To develop our audio player, let's start with importing the scheduler and temporarily replacing our score with a static one.
 This will allow us to develop our audio engine without having to create a graphical user interface (GUI) to interact with the score.

 ```js {3,8-30}
 // ./main.js